 What do you like to do?

 Our kids like mini-golf.
-We usually go to any courses we find on vacation, we even seek them out, but we avoided going to one in our hometown for no good reason.
+We usually go to any courses we find on vacation, we even seek them out, but we never went to one in our hometown for no good reason.
 There is a fast food restaurant where antique car enthusiasts show off their cars every Friday night.
 We’ve never gone, even though everyone would probably enjoy it.

 Most of us have places we know the family would enjoy that we just don’t go.
 Maybe it’s a tiny bit inconvenient or expensive.
 Maybe we went once and never got around to a second trip.
 It could even be that we’re afraid once the kids know it’s there, they will ask to go again, and again, and again.
 Take the plunge and try it!
 If you keep avoiding it, one day the kids will have outgrown it and you still won’t have gone.